vmware-archive/safemeds/README.md

 **The Application**

-Given the time limitations presented in the original schedule, we opted to pursue a consumer-facing app, which simplified customer research tasks.
-In the sections below, you’ll get a feel for how we arrived at our customer and product decisions.
-Here is a brief description of the use case and the product we created:

 Our customer for the application is captured in a validated persona named “Annie”.
 Annie takes several medications daily to manage chronic conditions.
 Annie and her doctor have worked hard to get the combination and doses of her pharmaceutical regimen right, and at this point she knows what to expect in terms of side-effects, risks, and withdrawal.

 Occasionally Annie has to add a new drug, like when she gets a cold or has a migraine.
 Doing anything that might affect her medication feels like a big risk.
 Annie needs to feel confident that she can manage her complex life, even when taking occasional over-the-counter medication.